DataDog/documentation/content/en/containers/guide/operator-eks-addon.md

 * Subscription to the [Datadog Operator][1] product.
 * [TODO] License manager SLR.
 * Kubectl
-* If you are using the command line interface for setting up add-on, [AWS CLI](https://aws.amazon.com/cli/)
+* If you are using the command line interface for setting up the add-on, [AWS CLI](https://aws.amazon.com/cli/)

 ## Installing Operator